 This procedure may also be used to diagnose a TMD (diagnostic arthroscopy).

 Arthroscopy is a minimally invasive surgery that can effectively treat TMDs.
-An arthroscopic surgery can effectively treat a TMD with fewer and less severe complications compared with an open-joint surgery.footnote 1
+Compared with an open-joint surgery, it can treat a TMD with fewer and less severe complications.

-Complications of arthroscopic temporomandibular surgery are
+Complications of arthroscopic TMD surgery are uncommon but include:

 Current as of: